 The ruby-throated hummingbird is one of the most fascinating birds in Missouri.
-You can enjoy hummingbird visitors by providing food sources for them in your yard or garden.
+Attract hummingbird visitors by providing food sources for them in your yard or garden.

 Gardening to attract hummingbirds

 Plants should be an important part of your plan to attract hummingbirds.
-In addition to providing insects, flowers supply hummingbirds with the nutrient-rich nectar that can provide up to 90 percent of their diet.
+Flowers supply hummingbirds with the nutrient-rich nectar that can provide up to 90 percent of their diet.
 Many of the plants that attract ruby-throated hummingbirds have red or orange tubular flowers.

 Missouri Native Plants